What is the Australian R&D tax incentive?

-Of the estimated $9 billion Australian taxpayers invest either directly or indirectly in supporting R&D each year, about two-thirds comes from the R&D tax refund.
+Of the estimated $9 billion Australian taxpayers invest either directly or indirectly in supporting innovation each year, about two-thirds comes from the R&D tax refund.

 The refund encourages companies (and other eligible entities) to invest in R&D activities by reducing their overall income tax liability.

-It’s a great scheme, with companies able to offset either 38.5 per cent or 43.5 per cent of the cost of eligible R&D activities against the tax paid on that company’s annual aggregated turnover.
+It’s a great scheme, with companies able to offset either 38.5 per cent or 43.5 per cent of the cost of eligible research against the tax paid on that company’s annual aggregated turnover.

-The idea of the refund is that it boosts the competitiveness and productivity of the Australian economy by encouraging R&D activity that might not have happened otherwise, including incentivising smaller firms to do research.
+The idea of the refund is that it boosts the competitiveness and productivity of the Australian economy by encouraging innovation that might not have happened otherwise, including incentivising smaller firms to do research.

 For the companies it supports, it’s also designed to provide easy-to-access and predictable support.
-For those who make an operating loss, the refund is provided in cash.
+For those that make an operating loss, the refund is provided in cash.

 To be eligible for the refund, companies must: